 If, you have liked the content please do share it with your friends or on social media, as sharing do bring the good karma.
 If you have any questions or feedback, you can let me know in comment box below.
 I will try to answer as many as possible.

 Note: Please do not take this as any recommendation, to trade or invest.
-This is just for reference, to make you understand about how share market works, under no circumstances intended to be used or considered as financial or investment advice, a recommendation or an offer to sell, or a solicitation of any offer to buy any securities or other form of financial asset.
+This is just for reference, to make you understand about how share market works in India, under no circumstances intended to be used or considered as financial or investment advice, a recommendation or an offer to sell, or a solicitation of any offer to buy any securities or other form of financial asset.

 Please do your own research and make investment.
 Moneycontain will not be responsible for any of your losses at all.
 The point made is for educational purpose only.
 All investments are subject to risks, which should be considered prior to making any investments.